 Not having direct access to the information I need has been the single most frustrating aspect of Foreign Service life for me.
 Even when there are larger problems, this always seems to be a complicating factor.
 Considering that all of us as spouses/partners have already cleared a background check, it seems like something could be done to solve this problem and still keep information secure.

-Heather Torrance is the wife of a State Department Foreign Service Officer who is currently posted to Monterrey, Mexico.
+Heather Torrance is the wife of a State Department Foreign Service Officer who was posted to Monterrey, Mexico, when she contributed this article.